kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 Naming the phases has three concrete consequences:

-1. **Only pre-routing processing can affect routing.** This is the defining difference.
+1. **Only pre-routing processing can affect route selection.** This is the defining difference.
 A post-routing filter, no matter what it does, runs against a request whose destination is fixed.
 If the goal is to *change where a request goes* based on some computed signal, it can only be done